-With its high-profile races, the Stuttgart region has become an important venue for road cycling in Germany – both for professional and amateur athletes.
-The Stuttgart Region Association has made a significant contribution to this with its support.
-Together with the state capital Stuttgart, it has sponsored events such as the Women’s Cycling Grand Prix Stuttgart & Region and the Brezel Race Stuttgart & Region: The region most recently provided 250,000 euros in annual support for these events.
-With this funding amount now as the sole public subsidy, the events will continue in 2026.
-Due to the change in funding, the two races will start in a new form on September 13 as the "Women's Cycling Grand Prix Region Stuttgart" and "Brezel Race Region Stuttgart" in one of the districts of the Stuttgart region.
+Thanks to its high-profile races, the Stuttgart region has become a major hub for road cycling in Germany—both at the professional and recreational levels.
+The Stuttgart Region Association has played a key role in this development through its support.
+Together with the state capital Stuttgart, it has sponsored events such as the Women’s Cycling Grand Prix Stuttgart & Region and the Brezel Race Stuttgart & Region: The region most recently provided 250,000 euros annually for this purpose.
+This funding, now the sole public contribution, will continue into 2026.
+Due to the changes in funding, the two races will take the starting line in a new format on September 13 as the “Women’s Cycling Grand Prix Region Stuttgart” and the “Brezel Race Region Stuttgart.”
+The new concept calls for the races to take place on circuits of approximately 60 km.
+The host municipality for all starts and finishes will then rotate throughout the region over the years, thereby incorporating routes in various counties.
+In 2026, the city of Tamm will serve as host.
+Around 120 professional female cyclists and up to 4,000 amateur cyclists are expected to participate.
+Registration and further information are available at brezelrace.de.

 elite sports